Code-Institute-Submissions/sypw/README.md

 Idea for Calendar that only appears after you set the right vale comes from [here](https://codepen.io/tmrDevelops/pen/yHDge), but has been found [on this website](https://uicookies.com/bootstrap-calendar/)

-I also would like to say Thank You to the author of [this video](https://www.youtube.com/watch?v=2KqhBkMv7aM) as I found it helpful
+I also would like to say Thank You to the author of [this video](https://www.youtube.com/watch?v=2KqhBkMv7aM) as I found it helpful during the process of creation of this app.